-Where a response review or exit trigger is reached and it is clear that the response will not meet desired outcomes, RSL may decide to stand down the response or to transition to alternative management arrangements.
-In this case, RSL may require the response management team to prepare a plan to assist with any transitions.
+Where a response review or exit trigger is reached and it is clear that the response will not meet desired outcomes, Response Governance may decide to stand down the response or to transition to alternative management arrangements.
+In this case, Response Governance may require the Incident Management Team to prepare a plan to assist with any transitions.

-During phase 4 - transition from response, RSL is responsible for ensuring an effective transition from the response to the agreed future state.
+During phase 4 - transition from response, Response Governance is responsible for ensuring an effective transition from the response to the agreed future state.
 What this means in practice will vary on a case-by-case basis.
 Implementation of the transition plan may happen as part of the existing response or under a revised management structure once the response has closed.